 Not all business ideas can be started with little or no capital, some like electronic companies require a very huge amount of capital to start.
 These businesses typically have certain characteristics.
 They mostly fall under one or two of the categories listed below:

-As seen above, starting a business with no or little capital is very much possible.
-All you need is the right entrepreneurial skills, mindset and strong work ethic to endure the ups and downs of self-employment.
+As seen above, starting a business with no or little capital is possible, but you need the right entrepreneurial skills, mindset and strong work ethic to endure the ups and downs of self-employment.